Optimal investment for participating insurance contracts under VaR-Regulation: Unconstrained problem

-Note that $\wt{U}^p$ is not differentiable at the utility changing points $L_T$ and $\wt{L}_T$.
-Therefore, it is important to first compute the above supremum on each interval $[0,L_T]$, $[L_T,\wt{L}_T]$ and $[\wt{L}_T,\infty)$.
-The convex conjugate $(\wt{U}^p)^*(y)$ follows from a comparison among these three local maximums.
-Since $\wt{U}^p$ is concave on each of these intervals the corresponding supremum defines a convex and decreasing function in $y$.
-Therefore, $(\wt{U}^p)^*(y)$ can be seen as a decreasing, convex and differentiable function except on a finite number of points (which are explicitly determined below as the tangency point depending on our parameters).
-Classical results from convex analysis ensure that the double conjugate $(\wt{U}^p)^{**}$ is the smallest concave function which dominates $\wt{U}^p$, and on an interval where the concavification is needed $(\wt{U}^p)^{**}$ is linear \cite{carassus2009,reichlin2013}.
-The optimal terminal wealth is then given\footnote{$f'_+$ stands for right derivative of $f$} by $X^*_T=- ((\wt{U}^p)^{*})_+'(\lambda \xi_T)$ for some Lagrangian multiplier determined via the budget constraint.
-For more details, see \cite{carpenter2000, karoui2005, carassus2009,reichlin2013,bichuch2014}.

-\begin{remark} We will see later in Section \ref{Se:VaR0} that when a VaR constraint is additionally imposed the optimal solution can not be directly derived from the right derivative of the convex conjugate $(\wt{U}^p)^{*}$.
-As mentioned above, $(\wt{U}^p)^{**}$ may be linear in some interval which means that the concave hull of the utility function is neither strictly concave nor smooth, and the results in \cite{BasakShapiro01} for concave optimization under a VaR constraint cannot be applied. \end{remark}

-To obtain explicit solutions, below we use the Lagrangian approach to determine the optimal solution and point out the links to the concavification points of the derived utility function which is determined below.
+To obtain explicit solutions, below we use a Lagrangian approach to determine the optimal solution and point out the links to the concavification points of the derived utility function which are determined below.
+Recall that $U_\kappa$ is a strictly increasing and concave function on $[\wt{L}_T,\infty)$ with first derivative $U_\kappa'$ given by \eqref{eq:UepsgUprime}.
+Let $q\ge 0$ and define